rticommunity/rticonnext-vc-copilot/README.md

     to change the publisher and subscriber code.
 This command uses the rtiddsgen tool to generate the code for the example.
 This command is great to inspect and play with the generated code and see how it works.
+* `/drawDiagram`: It opens draw.io extension to create a diagram.
+From this diagram, you can generate an Connext system XML model using the command `/generateSystemXmlModel`.
+* `/generateSystemXmlModel`: It generates a Connext system XML model from a draw.io diagram or an image.

 The commands that start tools and generate a new example will fail if there is no default installation configured.